 Mary Kelly (Business, Finance).

 Established in July 1999, the Chair in Insurance is responsible for developing courses that promote the development of graduates for future employment in the property and casualty insurance industry.
-As a focal point for the property and casualty insurance industry in Canada, the chair conducts research in insurance and risk management and be responsible for helping raise the profile of the industry among students as well as in the broader community.
+As a focal point for the property and casualty insurance industry in Canada, the chair conducts research in insurance and risk management and is responsible for helping raise the profile of the industry among students as well as in the broader community.

-Si Li (Business, Finance)
+Diego Amaya (Business, Finance)

 The Centre for Supply Chain Management facilitates and coordinates research in supply chain management.
 It ensures regular and useful communication between researchers and practitioners, including strategic decision makers, ensuring that research findings are disseminated in a timely fashion to those who can use them.